 7.9 Identifying separately VAT relating to exempt supplies

-One of the benefits of a combined method is that you will be able to amalgamate your business/non-business and partial exemption calculations, which cuts down on the number of calculations and helps reduce costs.
+One of the benefits of a combined method is that you will be able to amalgamate your business or non-business and partial exemption calculations, which cuts down on the number of calculations and helps reduce costs.

 7.10 Can you benefit from the partial exemption de minimis rules if you use a combined method

 The legislation does not allow you to benefit from the partial exemption de minimis rules if you use a combined method.
-This is because the de minimis rules might require you to unpick your business/non-business and partial exemption calculations which goes against the objective of the combined method to cut down on the number of calculations and reduce compliance costs.
+This is because the de minimis rules might require you to unpick your business or non-business and partial exemption calculations which goes against the objective of the combined method to cut down on the number of calculations and reduce compliance costs.